mchklt/my_beginning_articles/What happens in the background of my browser.md

 in your browser background happens many operations to provide a protected environment let's know what happens .

-First let's know some knowledges :
+First we need know some knowledges :

 ## Secure Sockets Layer (ssl) certificate